I love to customize my iPhone and other iDevices. So I’m really excited about creating my new iPhone widgets Search screen.

 - Evernote–it’s Quick Note widget is super handy and ready for your ideas to flow

-- Wdgts–offers quick access to simple functions like calculator, time zone clock, currency converter, photo frame, and network monitor.
-There’s a limited free version and a paid version with all the features.
-Also offers Apple Watch app.
+- Wdgts–offers quick access to simple features like calculator, time zone clock, currency converter, photo frame, and network monitor.
+There is a limited free version and a paid version with all the features.
+Also, offers Apple Watch app.

 - BeWeather 2–comprehensive and personal weather widget for both iOS and Apple Watch